-It’s why marketing messages like “Act now!” and “Hurry!
+It’s why retail marketing messages like “Act now!” and “Hurry!
 While supplies last!” trigger our knee-jerk decisions.
 We appease the FOMO anxiety and release that good-feeling dopamine when we keep from missing out.

 Marketers have become hip to how millennials, now the largest consumer demographic, want to interact with a brand.
 Not only is this generation hit with traditional marketing in their everyday lives, but these digital inhabitants are also bombarded by a whole different wave of brand messaging online.
 And because access to product review information, pricing, and more resides at the tap of a finger, they’re known for seeking out authentic experiences to cut through the information overload.